 We highly agree.
 Automation can’t replace a tester’s job, but it can make it better and more encompassing.

-Not everything should be automated, and you shouldn’t try to completely replace manual testing, as there are things that cannot be automated and sometimes it is easier to manually execute something than to automate it.
+You should not automate everything, and you ought not to attempt to completely replace manual testing.
+Some things cannot be automated, and sometimes it is easier to do something manually than to automate it.

-In fact, if all executions could be run manually, it would probably be much better in the sense that by executing manually, other things can be found at the same time.
+In fact, if it were possible to run all testing manually, it might be much better, since that manual execution can reveal other issues at the same time.
 Do remember that automated tests check, but don’t test.
-The problem is that some things take more time to check manually and that is why it’s convenient to automate (what’s worth automating)!
+The problem is that some things take more time to check manually.
+This approach doesn’t fit with our industry’s relentless drive to constantly deliver better releases and products.

 We hope this guide helps you in your endeavor to automate functional tests.
-Please feel free to comment below sharing your experience with automated functional testing or visit our test automation services page to learn more about how our team of automation experts can help.
+Please feel free to reach out and comment below sharing your experience with automated functional testing.